genropy/genropy_saved/docs/genro/components/components/th.rst

     .. image:: ../../_images/components/th/th_map_form_data.png

-    In the form level you can find three data levels:
+    In the form level you can find four data levels:

     * **controller**: it contains many levels that allow to control the save/load management, the incorrect fields and so on (you can check all of them by activating the